 It is even possible that the presence of U. parvum could provide some advantages for the survival of C. trachomatis in the genital tract.
 That’s why n most cases, a physician will test for Chlamydia and Ureaplasma at the same time.

-We can speculate that ureaplasma could be contributing to the infection and symptoms when other bacteria are present as well.
+We can speculate that ureaplasma could also contribute to the infection and symptoms when other bacteria are present.

-Similar to ureaplasma, Chlamydia infections often go hand in hand with other infections and often wrongfully attributed as the main reason for UTI-like symptoms while a more extensive investigation could uncover even more pathogens.
+Like ureaplasma, Chlamydia infections often go hand in hand with other conditions and are often wrongfully attributed as the main reason for UTI-like symptoms.
+At the same time, a more extensive investigation could uncover even more pathogens.

-Therefore, ask to also test for Trichomonas vaginalis, Gonorrhea, Mycoplasma genitalium, and Bacterial vaginosis, too.
+Therefore, ask to also test for Trichomonas vaginalis, Gonorrhea, Mycoplasma genitalium, and Bacterial vaginosis.